Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**overlap_percentage:** If this sRNA overlap CDS.
 The percentage of the overlap between CDS and sRNA will be showed here.

 	**promoter:** Promoters which are associated with the sRNA.
-Each promoter (separated by comma) corresponds with the related TSSs.

 .. _sorf:

 sorf (sORF detection)
 ---------------------
-``sorf`` can detect sORF based on searching ribosome binding sites (Shine-Dalgarno sequence), start codons and stop codons within the non-annotated transcripts.
+``sorf`` can detect sORF based on searching ribosome binding sites (Shine-Dalgarno sequence), start codons and stop codons within the non-coding expressed regions.
-Since non-annotated region may be sRNAs or sORFs, Comparison between sORFs and sRNAs can be done by this subcommand.
+Since these regions may be sRNAs or sORFs, Comparison between sORFs and sRNAs can be done by this subcommand as well.
-If multiple sORFs are overlapped with each other, this subcommand will merge them to be one sORF.
+If multiple sORFs overlap with each other, this subcommand will merge them to be one sORF.
 Therefore, one region may contain more than one sORF.
 Position of the start codon which listed in output table is assigned by the first nucleotide.
 The position of stop codon is assigned by the last nucleotide.
 Moreover, one region may contain different frame shifts.
 Ex: (200, 202, 203) are the positions of three start codons and (241, 243) are two stop codons in a small transcript.
-Therefore, there are three possible ORFs(200-241, 203-241 and 202-243).
+There are three sORF candidates (200-241, 203-241 and 202-243).
-Please be aware this point for using the results.

 - **Required files**